houd1ni/fela-vue/README.md

 # fela-vue
 Fela mixin for Vue designed for flexibility yet team-oriented.

-**[Fela](https://github.com/rofrischmann/fela) did the great job, but it has no idea how to cook it with Vue.
+**[Fela](https://github.com/rofrischmann/fela) does the great job, but it has no idea how to cook it with Vue.
 This is what I've created after combining vue's :style and :class attributes to make apps dynamically configured and easiest to write and maintain.**

 Included (but not in the bundle itself: you bundler & package manager should do it automatocally):